-With Bright Start, you and your loved ones can benefit from all of the attractive benefits that have earned the Bright Start 529 back-to-back Gold medals from Morningstar.1
+With Bright Start, you and your loved ones can benefit from all of the attractive benefits that have earned the Bright Start 529 Gold medals from Morningstar since 2017.1

-For two consecutive years, Bright Start has earned a gold medal from Morningstar – the highest consumer rating given to college savings programs.
+Bright Start has once again earned a gold medal from Morningstar – the highest consumer rating given to college savings programs.
 Bright Start was awarded this honor because of its age-based tracks, strong mutual fund line-up, and its low costs.
-See what else Morningstar had to say about Bright Start.

 Bright Start provides excellent tax benefits, including: